 Running.
 Cycling.
 Swimming.
 Rowing.
 Dancing.
 Walking.
 Stair climbing.
 Exercise circuits.
-All of these are common forms of cardiorespiratory exercise that can be found in most fitness facilities.
+All of these are common forms of cardiorespiratory exercise, what many people simply call cardio, that can be found in most fitness facilities.
 We know that along with resistance training to develop muscular strength and flexibility training to improve joint motion that cardiorespiratory exercise is one of the key components of a well rounded exercise program.

+First, cardio is a bit of a misnomer, technically, if you’re breathing, you’re doing cardio.
 When muscles work they require oxygen to help produce the energy that fuels contractions; that oxygen is delivered via the cardiorespiratory system (your heart, lungs and blood vessels).
 Deoxygenated blood is pushed to the lungs.
 The lungs bring oxygen in from the air and place it in the bloodstream and the heart pumps the oxygenated blood to the working muscles.
+Whew, there’s enough physiology for today, but that’s what happens inside your body when you move.

-Cardiorespiratory exercise is any activity that elevates your heart rate to pump more oxygenated blood to your working muscles.
-There are many well established benefits of cardiorespiratory exercise such as reducing the risk for developing heart disease, lowering cholesterol, reducing unwanted bodyweight and promoting good health, but are these the only reasons that you should make cardio training a regular part of your exercise program?
-We know that cardio training is important and can provide the benefits mentioned above but let’s be frank it can also be arduous work that just isn’t that much fun.
+That said, there are many well established benefits of metabolic conditioning (met con) such as reducing the risk for developing heart disease, lowering cholesterol, reducing unwanted bodyweight and promoting good health, but are these the only reasons that you should make it a regular part of your exercise program?
+We know that met con is important and can provide the benefits mentioned above but let’s be frank it can also be arduous work that just isn’t that much fun.

-In order to help you find the motivation to add regular cardiorespiratory exercise to your fitness routine I’ve taken the liberty to identify some other, not-so-well known benefits of cardiorespiratory exercise.
+In order to help you find the motivation to add regular metabolic conditioning to your fitness routine I’ve taken the liberty to identify some other, not-so-well known benefits of these workouts.

-- If the thought of spending a lot of time by yourself on a cardio machine simply isn’t that excited then you might want to consider taking a cardio-based group fitness class.
+- If the thought of spending a lot of time by yourself on a cardio machine simply isn’t that excited then you might want to consider taking a movement-based group fitness class.
 Indoor cycling, Zumba, interval training and dance classes are led by an instructor who coaches you through the workout and are a great way to have fun by exercising with other people.
 An additional benefit is the opportunity to expand your real-life social network by getting to know other people in the class.
-(My wife used to be my cycling instructor, so I’m speaking from experience).
+(My former wife used to be my cycling instructor, so I’m speaking from experience – even though we didn’t work out, she’s an amazing person and an awesome instructor).

 - Networking at the gym isn’t just for social relationships, if you don’t go for any other reason, working out regularly at a health club frequented by your colleagues or at the company’s fitness center might enhance your career opportunities.
 Going out for a run in the morning won’t lead to the executive suite in the afternoon but there is a reason why many leaders make time in their day for working out, it helps them be more productive.
 If you want that promotion or job change then hitting the gym for your cardio workouts gives you the chance to get to know other professionals in your field who can keep you informed of any career opportunities that might be available.

-- Okay, time for some of the health-promoting benefits of cardio, but this one is often overlooked and rarely mentioned by most doctors.
-Regular steady state cardio exercise that focuses on your aerobic metabolism (which can be monitored by exercising at an intensity where you are able to talk) can enhance mitochondrial density in your muscle cells.
+- Okay, time for some of the health-promoting benefits of met con, but this one is often overlooked and rarely mentioned by most doctors.
+Regular steady state exercise that focuses on your aerobic metabolism (which can be monitored by exercising at an intensity where you are able to talk) can enhance mitochondrial density in your muscle cells.
 Mitochondria are cell organs that help convert oxygen to energy; adding more to your cells can improve cellular function and can be an important component of slowing down the normal biological aging process.
 The take away?
-Adding a little bit of regular cardio exercise to your life can not only help you feel younger but look younger as well.
+Adding a little bit of consistent, steady-state met con to your life can not only help you feel younger but look younger as well.
+Learn more about STEADY STATE TRAINING HERE

 - Strengthen that muscle between your ears!
-Cardiovascular exercise can enhance your cognitive function and reduce the risk of developing Alzheimer’s and for those reasons alone should be a regular part of your life.
-Cardio training enhances brain function in two ways: 1) increasing oxygen flow to the brain; and 2) by boosting production of brain-derived neurotrophic factor (BDNF) a neurotransmitter responsible for promoting growth of new brain cells.
+Metabolic conditioning can enhance your cognitive function and reduce the risk of developing Alzheimer’s and for those reasons alone should be a regular part of your life.
+Met con enhances brain function in two ways: 1) increasing oxygen flow to the brain; and 2) by boosting production of brain-derived neurotrophic factor (BDNF) a protein responsible for promoting growth of new brain cells.
 Regular physical activity that elevates your heart rate is an important component of staying mentally (and physically) fit during the aging process.

-There is no guarantee that regular cardiovascular exercise can provide all of these benefits.
-But I do know one thing for sure, if you are NOT doing your cardio then you are limiting the chances of experiencing these life-enhancing benefits.
-You don’t need a health club membership, expensive home workout equipment or workout at an intensity that almost makes you pass out simply making the time for long, brisk walks or looking for periods of brief activity like climbing the stairs or walking for short trips are ways to add more cardiovascular activity to your day.
-However, to get the most benefits it is important to be physically active every day.
+There is no guarantee that doing metabolic conditioning can provide all of these benefits.
+But I do know one thing for sure, if you are NOT doing it then you are limiting the chances of experiencing these life-enhancing benefits.
+You don’t need a health club membership, expensive home workout equipment or costly workout apps; simply making the time for long, brisk walks or looking for periods of brief activity like climbing the stairs or walking for short errands are ways to add more activity to your day.
+However exercising at higher intensities does provide results sooner.